RamiPwn/soc-lotl-lab/setup/wazuh.md

 ## Rule Testing

-Wazuh rules can be tested before restarting the manager:
+The rules can be tested with:

 ```bash
 sudo /var/ossec/bin/wazuh-logtest
 ```

-Paste a representative Sysmon event and verify that the expected rule is triggered.
+Representative Sysmon events can be pasted into the tool to verify which Wazuh rule is triggered.

-The exact Sysmon field names may vary according to the Wazuh and Sysmon configuration.
-The rules may therefore require small adjustments after checking the raw event received by Wazuh.
+The rule fields may need to be adapted if the received Sysmon events use a different field structure.

 ---